 C. Integrated inventory management

-A production workflow depends on having the right materials at the right time.
-Therefore, integrated systems automatically deduct stock and trigger purchase orders at minimum levels.
-This setup, as in HashMicroโ€™s Inventory Management Software, prevents delays and excess inventory, creating a lean, responsive supply chain.
+Your workflow depends on having the right materials at the right time.
+Integrated systems automatically deduct stock and trigger purchase orders when levels hit the minimum.
+If you’re still tracking inventory manually, it’s worth looking into what a modern inventory management system actually does.
+When your inventory system auto-deducts stock and triggers POs at minimum levels, you’ll avoidย delays and excess inventory, creating a lean, responsive supply chain.

 D. Accurate production planning and scheduling